Github-Web-Apps/Starhub/README.md

 ---

+**Watchub-Mirro:** This is a mirror of the upstream project with these key differences:

+- Watch all repos (forked one as well)
+- No write access required
+- SSL HTTPS

-Watchub watches your account and notify you via email of the following events:
+**Watchub:** watches your account and notify you via email (at most one email/day) of the following events:

-- someone followed you
+- Someone followed you
-- someone unfollowed you
+- Someone unfollowed you
-- someone starred a repository you have access to
+- Someone starred a repository you have access to
-- someone unstarred a repository you have access to
+- Someone unstarred a repository you have access to

-It will send you at most one email/day.
-The idea is not to flood your inbox with these things.

 # Running it locally